PENNIES FOR PRESERVATION

 Who can use land trust properties?

-The majority of Land Trust properties are open to the public, and we welcome residents and visitors to use those properties with public access as much as possible for hiking, walking, biking, birding, picnicking, and other low-impact recreational activities.
+Most Land Trust properties are open to the public, and we welcome residents and visitors to use those properties with public access as much as possible for hiking, walking, biking, birding, picnicking, and other low-impact recreational activities.
 To learn which properties have public access, the hours of operation, and the activities that visitors can enjoy, please visit our Protected Properties page.

 Property Photos by John Krivec Photography